Ph.D., Kansas State University, Manhattan, KS (2007)

 Jackie Augustine has been on the faculty at OSU-Lima since 2009.
 She currently teaches BIOL 1113 Energy Transfer and Development, EEOB 3320 Organismal Diversity, and EEOB 3420 Behavioral Ecology.
 She appeals to multiple learning styles by incorporating problem-based learning, field trips, and hands-on activities whenever possible.
 She is actively engaged in learning new teaching techniques to increase student engagement and comprehension.

 Jackie Augustine is a behavioral ecologist who specializes in mating strategies of birds.
-She is particularly interested in the proximate environmental and hormonal factors mediating reproductive success of avian species.
-Her general approach has been to observe wild birds, conduct experiments, analyze data using advanced statistical methodology, and elucidate underlying genetic and physiological processes with blood and fecal analyses.
-Her research has specifically addressed these topics: 1) determining the strength and mechanisms of reproductive isolation between two closely-related species, 2) using modern statistical approaches to provide unbiased demographic estimates for a declining grassland bird, and 3) determining how song quality and output affects reproduction.
+She is particularly interested in the proximate developmental and anatomical factors mediating reproductive success of avian species.
+Her general approach has been to observe wild birds, conduct experiments, analyze data using advanced statistical methodology, and elucidate underlying physiological processes with blood and fecal analyses.
+Her research has specifically addressed these topics: 1) determining the strength and mechanisms of reproductive isolation between two closely-related species, 2) using modern statistical approaches to provide unbiased demographic estimates for a declining grassland bird, and 3) determining how color expression affects reproduction.

 Graduate Students : Prospective students seeking a graduate program are asked to send a letter of inquiry in the fall for current research opportunities.
+However, Dr. Jackie does not anticipate space opening in her lab until Fall 2022.
 Successful applicants should have a solid foundation of field and research experience, competitive grades and GRE scores, research interests in behavioral ecology, and excellent communication.
 Students with a masters degree are preferred, but undergraduates with substantial field experience and excellent GRE scores will be considered.
 Additionally, demonstrated ability to work independently and as part of a team is necessary.
 Generally, students will conduct coursework at the main campus (Columbus) and travel to Kansas in the spring to conduct field work on prairie-chickens, although students may also develop their own research projects.
 Dr. Jackie is based on the Lima campus, but travels to Columbus twice a month for in-person mentoring and is available anytime via email or phone.
 Because of the distance, students with demonstrated ability to complete tasks independently is a must.
 To learn more about the Graduate Program in Evolution, Ecology and Organismal Biology, visit eeob.osu.edu/grad/graduate-program.

 Undergraduate Students : Dr. Jackie is looking for motivated students interested in collaborating on future research projects.
 You may help capture wild birds, observe their behavior in their natural environment, and monitor their reproductive success.
 You can be as involved as you want to be: just volunteer when you are available or conduct a research project spanning one semester or the entire summer!
 In the past, students were able to obtain summer research fellowships ($3500 to conduct summer research), present their research locally and at national conferences, and graduate ‘with research distinction’ on their transcript.
 The deadline for summer funding is in February, so please contact Dr. Jackie in January if you plan on applying.
 Otherwise, contact Dr. Jackie at any time for current research opportunities.